TyongKim/ERD2/MDOF_linear_bridge/README.md

 Ajou University, Seoul National University, and University of Toronto

 # Reference
 Kim, T., Kwon, O., and Song, J. (Accepted) Deep learning-based response spectrum analysis method for bridges subjected to bi-directional ground motions, Earthquake Engineering and Structural Dynamics, https://doi.org/10.1002/eqe.4345

 # Required software and libraries
 When constructing databases: Python 3.8 with Numpy version '1.24.3', Pandas version '2.0.3', Scipy version '1.10.1',OpenSeesPy
 When developing DNN model: Python 3.10 with Numpy version '1.26.3', Pandas version '2.2', Scipy version '1.12.0', Tensorflow version '2.15.0'

 # File description
+1. Construct_IM.py: This script estimates the intensity measure, which serves as input for the DNN model predicting modal contribution coefficients.
+The response spectrum size of 110 X 1 is employed as an intensity measure.
+This code only provides three synthetmic ground motions for demonstration purposes.

 1. Construct_SDOF_database.py: This code is designed to construct a database containing the structural responses of various single-degree-of-freedom (SDOF) systems.
 It utilizes a 300-step period and 50-step damping coefficient.
 To execute this code successfully, it is necessary to download the NGA-WEST database ground motion acceleration.
 Note that only two artificially generated ground motions are provided within this code.

 2. Construct_MDOF_structure.py: The purpose of this code is to generate diverse multi-degree-of-freedom (MDOF) systems.
 In this context, MDOF systems represent shear buildings with a degree of freedom for each story.